SammyBear2015/OSS/README.md

-# JKbings0099 OSS
+# JKbings0099 Open Source Scripts

-Hello and welcome to my open-soruce roblxo scripts.

-- I made these scripts or modified existing scripts or just stolen them lol (I put in credits I believe tho)
+Welcome to my collection of open-source Roblox scripts!

+This repository contains scripts that I’ve either:

+* Written from scratch
+* Modified from existing work
+* Borrowed and improved upon (with credit given where due)

+Feel free to explore, learn, and use whatever you find helpful.
+If you spot any bugs or want to contribute, don’t hesitate to open a pull request or drop an issue!

+> **Disclaimer:** Some scripts may be experimental or just for fun.
+Use at your own risk!